-Marcelo Castro, Ph.D., is a Professor in the Department of Justice and Human Services and also oversees day-to-day operations of the Ph.D. in Criminal Justice.
+Marcelo Castro, Ph.D., is an Associate Dean/Professor at the School of Criminal Justice.
 Until 2014, Dr. Castro was a Director of Academic and Faculty Support overseeing the Applied Research Center research curriculum, among other responsibilities.
 He is also a licensed School Psychologist with expertise in assessment of emotional and behavioral disorders in children.
 He holds dual Master’s in Clinical Psychology and Mental Health Counseling along with a Ph.D. in Special Education.
-In addition to his responsibilities as a Director, Dr. Castro has been a program professor at the Nova Southeastern University—Abraham S. Fischler College of Education for the past 11 years.
+In addition to his responsibilities as a Director, Dr. Castro was been a program professor at the Nova Southeastern University—Abraham S. Fischler College of Education for the past 11 years.
 Prior to this, he was a Research Assistant Professor at the University of Miami for a period of 5 years.
 He has taught assessment and measurement, research design and methods, statistics and program evaluation throughout his work as a professor over the past 14 years.
 In addition, he has been Principal Investigator (PI) or Co-Principal Investigator (Co-PI) in several program evaluation and evaluation research projects.
 Some of these activities involved:

 - Research partner (evaluation director) of project M-PACT, a comprehensive multi-layered approach to curb street gang activity in Miami Dade.

 - Research Partner in task force that developed OJJDP’s Best Practices Manual as a result of the project mentioned above.

 - Co-PI on the evaluation of the “One plan-One response Crisis Management Initiative Program” conducted by the School District of Palm Beach County Police Department.